-To evaluate the efficiency of our HTM algorithm and the mappings found at run time by this algorithm, we deploy the Sesame system-level MPSoC simulator [Pimentel et al. 2006].
-To this end, we have extended this simulator with our run-time resource scheduling framework, as illustrated in Figure 6.
-Our extension includes the Scenario DataBase (SDB), a Run-time System Monitor (RSM) and a Run-time Resource Scheduler (RRS).
-The SDB is used to store the mappings for intra-application scenarios of each application as derived from design-time DSE as well as the application-specific information like the performance objective, energy budget, etc. The RSM is in charge of detecting and identifying the active workload scenario, and also collects the statistics (e.g., performance of each application, system execution information, etc.) from the underlying system during the execution of a certain workload scenario.
+To evaluate the efficiency of our HTM algorithm and the mappings found at runtime by this algorithm, we deploy the Sesame system-level MPSoC simulator [Pimentel et al. 2006].
+To this end, we have extended this simulator with our runtime resource scheduling framework, as illustrated in Figure 6.
+Our extension includes the Scenario DataBase (SDB), a Runtime System Monitor (RSM), and a Runtime Resource Scheduler (RRS).
+The SDB is used to store the mappings for intra-application scenarios of each application as derived from design-time DSE as well as the application-specific information like the performance objective, energy budget, and so forth.
+The RSM is in charge of detecting and identifying the active workload scenario and also collects the statistics (e.g., performance of each application, system execution information) from the underlying system during the execution of a certain workload scenario.
 Here, we would like to note that the mechanism for the actual scenario detection and identification is beyond the scope of this article.
-The RRS uses the HTM algorithm (the EIM part) and the identified workload scenario by the RSM to do mapping initialization at the beginning of each new workload scenario.
-During the execution of a workload scenario, the RRS uses the HTM algorithm (the STM part) and the statistics collected by the RSM to do mapping customization when there is a pre-defined application-specific performance objective violated (triggered by RSM).
+The RRS uses the HTM algorithm (the EIM part) and the identified workload scenario.
+During the execution of a workload scenario, the RRS uses the HTM algorithm (the STM part) and the statistics collected by the RSM to do mapping customization when there is a predefined application-specific performance objective violated (triggered by RSM).

 When a new application needs to be added to the framework, two design-time preparations for this application are required.
 First, as mentioned in Section 2, two mappings for each intra-application scenario of this application need to be explored at design time.
-These pre-optimized mappings will be stored in the SDB.
-Second, a standard function needs to be provided that helps the RSM to collect the appropriate application execution statistics and to decide whether or not the application violates its performance objective.
+These preoptimized mappings will be stored in the SDB.
+Second, a standard function needs to be provided that helps the RSM to collect the appropriate application execution statistics and to decide whether the application violates its performance objective.
 Also, the user-defined application-specific performance objective and energy budget need to be stored in the system memory.